mateoespinosa/rem/README.md

     ​   `best_initialisation.h5` - best neural network initialisation i.e. the one that generated the smallest ruleset
 ```
+At the end of the experiment, you should expect to find this file structure in the provided results output directory.

 If no output directory is provided, then we will use the same directory as the one containing our dataset.

 ## Using Custom Models

-One can use the REM-D algorithm as described in the paper with any custom Keras sequential model (note that sequentiality is a requirement for now).
+You can use the REM-D algorithm as described in the paper with any custom Keras sequential model (note that sequentiality is a requirement for now).
 To do this, you can import the following method once you have installed this package as instructed in the setup:

 ```python
 from dnn_rem import rem_d
 # Read data from some source